ankitsi-kore/channelSimulator/README.md

 - Create a `.env` file in the root directory of the project.
 - In `.env` file assign the following variables with appropriate values.
 ```
-    PORT = "enter PORT number"
+    PORT = "Enter PORT Number"
-    TOKEN =  "enter Token"
+    TOKEN = "Enter Token"
     XO_API_KEY = "Enter API Key"
 ```
-- create a folder by the name `testcases` in the root directory of the project.
+- Create a folder by the name `testcases` in the root directory of the project.
-- create a file by the name `test_results.txt` which will contain the results of the testcases as part of the Assertion Functionality.
+- Create a file by the name `test_results.txt` which will contain the results of the testcases as part of the Assertion Functionality.

+# channelSimulator